davidbonnaud/cella-larks-ant-34/readme.txt

   File readme.txt.
 This file.

-  File pix-js-p5-example-1.JPG.
-A snapshot of the example webpage.
+  File .
+A snapshot of the project webpage.

-  File pix-js-p5-example2-F12-Console.JPG  A webpage + F12 Console.
-    Shows entering some global var names to see their current values.

-  File index-js-p5-example.html.
+  File indexe.html.
 Drag and drop this into a browser to
-    run the example.
+    run the project.
-    Click to set new loc for drunk-bot (via mousePressed).
-    Hit (almost) any key to toggle bot on or off (via keyPressed).

   File p5.js.
 This is the P5 package.
 It is loaded inside the html.

-  File cs-sketch.js; This contains several P5 user-defined linkage functions (setup, draw, keyPressed, and mousePressed), as well as example
+  File cs-sketch.js; This contains several P5 user-defined linkage functions (setup, draw), as well as example support functions.
-    support functions.
 P5's setup() is run once before page display.
 P5's draw() is run once per display frame, so you can do animation.

   File assets/styles.css.
 This is an extra-small example of controlling
     webpage styling.  // Loaded inside the html.